RodolfoAMaranhao/RodolfoAMaranhao.github.io/sample_page.md

 By taking a first look at our data we can definitely see some trends: <br><br>
 • Most of our songs were released after the 1980s.  <br><br>
-• Also, the majority of songs were composed in the major scale, in 4/4 time signature, in the Keys of C, F#, G#, D and recorded in studio.  <br><br>
+• The majority of songs were composed in the major scale, in 4/4 time signature, in the Keys of C, F#, G#, D and recorded in studio.  <br><br>
-• They also are not explicit and have a duration between 2 and 6 minutes. <br><br>
+• Additionally, most songs are also not explicit and have a duration between 2 and 6 minutes. <br><br>

 • As for Artists, the followers feature was highly skewed (with a minimum of 1 follower, maximum of 78 million and averaging 1.1 million).  <br><br>
 • Artist Popularity was also skewed (with a minimum of 1, maximum of 100 and averaging 51).  <br><br>
-• However, the most popular artists (Justin Bieber, Taylor Swift, Bad Bunny…) were not necessarily the artists with the most followers (Ed Sheeran, Ariana Grande, Drake…). <br><br>
+• However, the most popular artists (Justin Bieber, Taylor Swift, Bad Bunny…) were not necessarily the artists with the most followers on Spotify (Ed Sheeran, Ariana Grande, Drake…). <br><br>

-Additionally, we should split songs in popularity to create new categories, popular and not_popular.
+Additionally, we should split songs in popularity to create new categories, popular and not_popular (we'll use the average popularity point to perform this split).
 We are trying to predict how likely a song is to fall under the "popular" category, and by taking a first look at our features we can assume we have two features that look more important, "artist_popularity" and "release_year"

 <img src="images/Overlaid Histograms.png"/>